aintnorest/ubiquitous-spoon/README.md

 ## To Do
  - Add request for game.
- - Fix chat so that it is by game instead of global
+ - ~~Fix chat so that it is by game instead of global~~
  - Clean up & organize css.
+ - Make the site more responsive.
  - Implement Simple Chess game.
  - Add universal rendering.
  - Implement service worker for faster game asset loading